-This course provides students with a strategic overview of customer relationship marketing and database marketing and how they can be used to achieve an organization's overall goals.
-Students will apply customer relationship marketing strategies and understand the value of one-to-one marketing and how to calculate customer life-time value.
+This course provides students with a strategic overview of Customer Relationship Marketing and Database Marketing and how they can be used to achieve an organization's overall goals.
+Students will apply Customer Relationship Marketing strategies and understand the value of one-to-one marketing and how to calculate customer life-time value.
 Students will have a working knowledge of database marketing applications such as setting a contact strategy, approaches to segmentation, uses of predictive modelling, examples of personalization and ways to cross-sell/up-sell.
 The material will be taught using lectures, case studies, guest speakers and assignments.

-Prerequisite(s): Completion of a minimum of 54 credits including MARK 1115 with a minimum "C" grade and 6 credits of university-transferable English or Communications with a minimum "C" grade; or with permission of the department.
+Prerequisite(s): Completion of a minimum of 54 credits including MARK 1115 with a minimum "C" grade and 6 credits of university-transferable English or Communications with a minimum "C" grade; or department permission.